 I love Asian flavors with seafood.
 Living on the Pacific ocean, we are just a (very long) boat ride away from Japan.
 There are many Japanese, Chinese, Thai and Korean restaurants here and I take inspiration from all of them as well as my previous travels.
 (Check out the 50 best side dishes to serve with oysters, too!)

 In this recipe, oysters are baked over spinach with a rich and zippy sauce and topped with a touch of cheese to seal in the creamy goodness.
 But guess what?
 The sauce is dairy free so if you have dietary restrictions, just skip the cheesy topping and you'll still have a delicious and impressive appetizer.
 (Love raw oysters?
 You've gotta try this oyster vinaigrette!)

 What is Motoyaki?

-Motoyaki is simply a Japanese recipe preparation that uses mayonnaise as the main ingredient in a baked dish, usually using oysters or other seafood.
+Motoyaki is simply a Japanese recipe preparation that uses mayonnaise and miso paste as the main ingredient in a baked dish, usually using oysters or other seafood.
 (See my Miso Baked Salmon recipe.)
 It is easy and it is really delicious.
 Here on the West Coast, our neighbors across the ocean are the Japanese (and other Asian countries) and as such, we have a lot of Asian influences in our cooking.

 Dinner for your Valentine

 I love cooking up delicious and romantic recipes and oysters are a classic aphrodisiac.
 These little bites are perfect as a Valentines day appetizer or add in some crusty bread and a crispy salad and make it your dinner.
 But don't just wait for Valentine's, I love to eat these year round!